PowerShell

 Import PowerShellGet Module

-PowerShellGet is a module that enables publishing modules to a repository, as well as import them from a repository.
+PowerShellGet is a module that enables publishing modules to a repository, as well as importing them from a repository.
 It is installed by default but running the command will ensure that the module is up to date.

 To do this in PowerShell, enter: